LabMobi/LabEncryptedStorage/README.md

  val storage: KeyValueStorage = manager.getOrSelectStorage()
 ```

-This two things you only need to do once during app runtime.
-For example, in you dependency injection logic or Application object.
-After that you can use the `KeyValueStorage` instance multiple times.
+These two things you only need to do once during app runtime.
+For example, in your dependency injection logic or Application object.
+After that, you can use the `KeyValueStorage` instance multiple times.

-Now with the `KeyValueStorage` you can use the storage.
+Now with the `KeyValueStorage`, you can use the storage.

 ```kotlin
 val key1 = "key1"